felipemora69/FinalProjectWWP01/README.md

+📦 Fullstack Project – Rent Spaces Platform
-This fullstack project is based on a rent spaces website, that the co-worker or owner can find an alternative, different and interesting option to rent spaces for work, study or projects.
+This project is a fullstack web application inspired by the concept of a rent spaces website.
+It allows co-workers or freelancers to discover unique and functional spaces for work, study, or collaboration, while enabling owners to list their properties with key specifications.

-The co-worker can browse and interact with the spaces and different typologies, and the owner can create an account with us to offer and publish their properties for rent with the main specifications that the user needs.
+🔍 Key Features
+Co-workers can browse available spaces by category and view detailed listings.

+Owners can register, create profiles, and list their properties for rent.

+Interactive UI with multiple pages including login, signup, and profile management.

-We submit in just one branch and in a different repository as well.
+✅ All work was submitted in a single branch and also maintained in a separate repository for collaboration.

-Therefore, here are the contributions of each of us:
+👥 Team Contributions
 Group 4:

-Maria Paula Mora:
+Maria Paula Mora
-Solutions
-Product Page
-Profile
-Create and Update Workspaces
+→ Solutions Page • Product Page • Profile • Create & Update Workspaces

-Juan Felipe Mora:
+Juan Felipe Mora
-Home page
-Login and sign up
-Profile
-Navbar
+→ Home Page • Login & Sign Up • Profile • Navbar

-Yuvraj Sidhu:
+Yuvraj Sidhu
-Footer
-Navbar
-Login and sign up

-Utkarsh:
+→ Footer • Navbar • Login & Sign Up

+Utkarsh
-Contact Us
+→ Contact Us Page • Profile
-Profile